Supreme Court Hears Case on Federal Courts’ Powers to Confirm Arbitration Awards

 The petitioner’s attorney, Adam G. Unikowsky, a partner in the Washington, D.C., office of Jenner & Block, had a tough time on the practical effects of his case asking for a separate, federal court action under FAA Sections 9 and 10 where a federal court case already was filed and a stay of litigation was issued.

-“Don’t you think there is something odd about this?” asked Justice Clarence Thomas at the outset of Unikowsky’s argument.
+“Don’t you think there's something odd about that?” asked Justice Clarence Thomas at the outset of Unikowsky’s argument.

 Echoing Justice Thomas, Justice Ketanji Brown Jackson said closure in the case from another court rather than where jurisdiction had been held on the stay motion “seems very odd,” and emphasized Thomas’s point that Unikowsky’s client had requested the federal court stay to begin the proceedings.

-Then Justice Brett Kavanaugh said that the petitioner-employee’s insistence on bouncing between the original claims and then either state or federal court for jurisdiction on award confirmation “seems like an odd result.”
+Then Justice Brett Kavanaugh said that the petitioner-employee’s insistence on bouncing between state or federal court for proper jurisdiction on award confirmation depending on whether the case is original or diversity jurisdiction “seems like an odd result.”
 Justice Neil Gorsuch piggybacked on Kavanaugh's question with the same skepticism.

 On the other hand, Daniel L. Geyser, a partner in the Dallas office of Haynes and Boone who represents the hotel chain-respondent, emphasized that Badgerow did not have a previous action in federal court.
 Geyser spent a chunk of his argument explaining his client’s alternative "anchor" jurisdiction theories—that the case carried federal court jurisdiction under FAA Sections 9 and 10 precisely because of the FAA Sec.
 3 stay, and that principles of ancillary jurisdiction under 28 U.S.C.
 1367, “Supplemental Jurisdiction” a 1990 law covering “Judiciary and Judicial Procedure” meant the action in federal court confirming his client's award was valid.